+'''

+installation-folder-of-SSO\webgui\ssogui fileset.zip

+'''

-- 1. Copy ssogui_fileset.zip file to the Windows and extract the zip file.
-File location: installation-folder-of-SSO\webgui\ssogui_fileset.zip - 2.
-Execute the following command included in the extracted folder at command prompt. extracted-path\SSOGUI\bin\webguisetup.bat extracted-path\SSOGUI
+2. Execute the following command included in the extracted folder at command prompt. extracted-path\SSOGUI\bin\webguisetup.bat extracted-path\SSOGUI

 1.4 Setting up the Monitoring Manager (for Linux)

 Install and set up NNMi and SSO to set up the Monitoring Manager in a Linux environment.